 It is impossible to escape the lighthearted nature with which intense subject matter is being tackled in the poem.
-In fact, the surprising rhyming couplets add to the humour that is pervasive in this piece.
+In fact, the surprising rhyming couplets add to the humor that is pervasive in this piece.

 The poem begins with the speaker stating the fact that throughout his life there was never one “complaint” against the citizen.
 No one thought badly of him, in fact, he was more like a “saint” than anything else.
 The next section of the poem tells of the man’s popularity.
-He was well liked by his friends, social enough to be normal, and dedicated to his work.
+He was well-liked by his friends, social enough to be normal, and dedicated to his work.
 The man served the “Community” for his entire life.
 The only lapse in his work for his company was when he went to serve in the “War,” and now, after he has died.

 The speaker also states that the man read the newspapers to a sufficient degree.
 He went to the hospital once, but left quickly, “cured,” as he should have been.
-The citizen consumed all the latest technologies, as a “Modern Man” should and owned the proper devices.
+The citizen consumed all the latest technologies, as a “Modern Man” should, and owned the proper devices.

-In the final section of the poem the speaker concludes his report.
+In the final section of the poem, the speaker concludes his report.
 He states that the man was “for” war when he was supposed to be, and for “peace,” when the government told him to be.
 The last lines prompt the questions a reader might have been wondering the whole time.
 Was this man happy?
 Was he free?
-These are things that speaker sees as “absurd.”
-He states that, of course the man was happy, the government would have “known” if he wasn’t.
+These are things that the speaker sees as “absurd.”
+He states that, of course, the man was happy, the government would have “known” if he wasn’t.

 Analysis of The Unknown Citizen

 Auden has chosen to craft a speaker for the “Unknown Citizen” who is completely concealed, but strangely familiar.
-He speaks with a candidness, and emotionless tenor which is hard to connect with.
+He speaks with a candidness and emotionless tenor which is hard to connect with.
 Once the identity of the speaker is a bit clearer though, one might come to recognize the faceless, seemingly lifeless person of a government worker or customer service representative.